 Financial controller details must be provided to the AEC when submitting an Application for Registration as an Associated Entity.

-Changes to financial controller details must be provided to the AEC within 90 days of the information ceasing to be correct or complete using a Change to Transparency Register form available on the AEC website.
+Changes to financial controller details must be provided to the AEC within 90 days of the information ceasing to be correct or complete using a Change to Transparency Register form.

 Reporting period